What is arthritis?

 muscles, tendons, ligaments, or bones.
 Arthritis is usually ongoing (chronic).

 Arthritis and other rheumatic diseases are more common in women than men.
-They are
+These conditions

 The 2 most common forms of arthritis are: